sanjar-notes/databases/home/4_resource_itineraries/3-scaler-dbms-free/8-SQL-Joins/1-Join-and-Natural-Join.md

 FROM (A JOIN B ON sensibility_expression)
 ```

-JOIN is also called 'inner join'
+JOIN is also called 'inner join'.

+- Note that JOIN happens first, then filtering (WHERE) and finally SELECT.

 ## Example
 ```js